suraj-zeus/trainee-management/readme.md

 # Trainee Management API

 ## Technology Used
 - dotnet - to create all apis

+## How to Run
+- Download the project folder (Trainee.api)
+- Open the project folder in any IDE
+- Open terminal, go to root project folder path and run this command 'dotnet run'
+- To test the apis, go to this url http://localhost:port/swagger/index.html

 ## Features Completed
 Working API endpoints: